You do not have to be good.

 Too much places rubbed raw.

-And knowing that love and forgiveness is ultimately most important and trying, really trying to let the hurt go, there is still too much pain.
+And we both know that love and forgiveness is ultimately most important and so we tried, really tryed to let the hurt go and there is still too much pain.
 There will always be a glaze between us because when you know it can be broken it’s never really safe again is it?
-I love her deeply, but we don’t talk on the phone, we don’t go for walks.
-We don’t seek each other out.
-We are not really friends anymore.
-This is still a total shock to me.

 Ya, so friendships are fragile.
 This is something I have just learned.
 So I guess that’s where the space comes from all of us now, because if you know that things can go wrong, you are a bit more careful aren’t you?
-The entanglement of two women is so strong that if separated, afterwards there can only be a huge feeling of distance.
+The entanglement of two women is so strong that if separated, afterwards you feel the distance.

-Which is okay I guess.
-I get that things change.
-And I’m not hard done.
-I am just a bit tougher.
+Which is okay.
+Things change.
+I’m not hard done by.
+I’m just a bit tougher.

 And when you don’t call as much as you used to, or you miss my birthday, or you cancel our date again because the kids are sick again or for whatever reasonable reason- I find myself rebelling because I long for it to be the way it was- when we were in love with each other and we would go out dancing together and we would take off our tops and howl at the moon and we would dream big and spend time talking about the bigness of our dreams.
 When we ruled this town!